Family Tree Home (Summary)

 There are a number of O'Keeffe families (including my own) from the area in

-and around Carrick-on-Suir, County Tipperary,
+and around Carrick-on-Suir,

-spread out around the world.
+and have also spread out around the world.

 While I intend to place more information on the web later, I will begin here

 with a summary and you can move to the next page

 The O'Keeffe clan or sept is originally from an area around Glanworth and Glenville (Gleann

 The Anglo-Normans displaced them and most of the sept was driven westwards